gnuradio/greps/grep-0001-coding-guidelines.md

 * Pylint is good tool for helping with following code guidelines.
 It's very fussy though, so don't get too worked up about following its suggestions.

+### Python modules

+* Only use non-core Python modules if they are already listed as dependencies for GNU Radio.
+Mostly, this implies to only rely on `NumPy` and core Python libraries.
+Otherwise, issues related to missing modules pop up repeatedly on the issue tracker.
+* Always keep in mind that modules like `SciPy` and `matplotlib` are optional.
+  If such a module is used without checking availability first, this will break things for at least some users.

 ## Revision Control Guidelines

 * In this repository, we almost always use fast-forward merges, and no merge